-A critical component to becoming an effective counselor is possessing counseling dispositions.
+A critical component to becoming an effective counselor or college student personnel practitioner is demonstrating appropriate dispositions.
 Disposition may be defined as having the tendency to act in a way that is helpful or facilitative for others.
 Disposition really cannot be measured by academic grades.
-Therefore, a student must sign a form indicating that he or she understands that the assessment by faculty of his or her disposition will be different from the assessment for his or her academic grade.
-The student will also acknowledge on the form that while his or her grades may be satisfactory, the faculty may evaluate his or her disposition as inappropriate.
+Therefore, a student's admission to the MEC program serves as indication that he or she understands that the assessment by faculty of his or her disposition will be different from the assessment for his or her academic grade.
+The student also acknowledges that while his or her grades may be satisfactory, the faculty may evaluate his or her disposition as inappropriate.

-The faculty will assess a student's dispositions and may find that a student is unfit for the counseling program and may make a decision that the student should be dismissed from the program as a result of inappropriate disposition(s).
+The faculty will assess a student's dispositions at least annually and may find that a student is unfit for the counseling and college student personnel program and may make a decision that the student should be dismissed from the program as a result of inappropriate disposition(s).

 A student who has completed graduate work elsewhere in an approved, accredited program may request that up to 12 semester hours be transferred to Quincy University, accepted as transfer credit and counted towards the M.S.
 Ed. in Counseling degree.
 Generally, credits older than 7 years will not be accepted.
 Normally a grade of "B" or better is required for such transfer credit.
 Petition for transfer credit must be made to the Program Director, but approval must be made by the M.S.
-Ed. in Counseling Admissions Committee.
+Ed. in Counseling and College Student Personnel Admissions Committee.
 Credits earned through correspondence courses are not accepted.

 If the student has completed a master's degree, none of the courses used in that degree completion would transfer directly into the program.
-While a student would not be required to take a duplicate course, he or she would need to take a course so that the number of semester hours taken for this second master's degree would equal 48 semester hours for School Counseling or 60 semester hours for Clinical Mental Health Counseling.
+While a student would not be required to take a duplicate course, he or she would need to take a course so that the number of semester hours taken for this second master's degree would equal the minimum equivalent degree requirement at Quincy University.